Please note that Tapas no longer supports Internet Explorer.

 “Lavenza, you are being rude.”

-She explained that after carrying me back, he had found the two of them strolling the markets telling them I got sick.
+She explained that after carrying me back, he found the two of them strolling the markets and told them I had gotten sick.

 “Are you fine now?
 You left so abruptly yesterday…” Her eyes looked at the cup in her hands.
 “It’s my fault isn’t it?”